This is something that has to be said.

 What we can do, through careful work and reflection, is acknowledge fear and uncertainty for what they are and develop powerful tools and skills that push us beyond them.

-Until we confront our own limiting beliefs and break the patterns of negative thought, then we won’t be in the position to help and inspire others to do the same.
+Until we confront our own limiting beliefs and break the patterns of negative thought (AND SHIFT THEM INTO EMPOWERING THOUGHT PATTERNS, then we won’t be in the position to help and inspire others to do the same.